Thomas-More-Digital-Innovation/BricksAndMore/documents/documentation_snippets.md

 ## Future plans and optimizations

+Some code is a bit messy because of time and knowledge constraints.
+Some things that could be improved:

-- the way creations and their votes get sent to the view is a bit cluttered and might be done more effeciently
+- The way creations and their votes get sent to the view is a bit cluttered and might be done more effeciently
+- If one person has multiple creations, a 'creator' model might be a good idea.
+Then stats can also be shown per creator or a small creator profile (for example name, country, list of creations, and total displayed bricks on the expo) can be made.
+- a page per creation might be good too.
+The creations on the stats page can then be clicked to go straight to that page, containing more information about the creation.
+- the way querysets are converted to lists on the stats page could be improved
+- the app is styled for mobile devices but not at all for desktop.